BitPivot/BitPivot-Web/Readme.md

 	* Install project gems (`bundle install`)
 	* Start the Rails test server (`rails server`)

 From this point on, the server can be suspended and restarted whenever needed.
-Af the initial setup, the only step that has to be repeated on reboot is starting the rails test server.
+After the initial setup, the only step that has to be repeated on reboot is starting the rails test server.